Before Canceling Your Whole Life Insurance Read Why You Shouldn't Cancel Your Whole Life Insurance

 Maybe you bought it before you knew about the power of Specially Designed Whole Life Insurance.
 Perhaps your policy isn’t designed for early cash value.
 Maybe it’s with a stock company and you aren’t earning the dividends you would as an owner of a mutual company.

-Or, you could feel tight paying the premiums each month, quarter, or year.
+You may also feel tight paying the premiums each month, quarter, or year.
 If your policy is taking up too much cash flow, it could be stressful to make the payments.

 You may wish that instead of paying your premiums, you could do something else with that money.
 Maybe you would rather be paying off your mortgage or investing in something with a higher rate of return.